 Milroy is a tiny town located in the state of Indiana.
 With a population of 628 people and just one neighborhood, Milroy is the 378th largest community in Indiana.
-Much of the housing stock in Milroy was built prior to World War II, making it one of the older and more historic towns in the country.
+Milroy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Milroy, you'll notice that it is more blue-collar than most other communities in America.
-38.40% of Milroy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Milroy is a blue-collar town, with 38.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Milroy is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Milroy who work in office and administrative support (22.92%), business and financial occupations (10.32%), and food service (10.03%).

 The percentage of adults in Milroy who are college-educated is close to the national average for all communities of 21.84%: 20.82% of the adults in Milroy have a bachelor's degree or advanced degree.